-Within the concepts of Oriental medicine, we find an interplay of extremes which interact and influence each other and also keep each other in balance when we are healthy.
+Within the concepts of East Asian medicine, we find an interplay of extremes which interact and influence each other and also keep each other in balance when we are healthy.
 This exchange of opposing energies is reflected in the terminology of Yin and Yang.

-One of the main concepts in Oriental medicine is Yin and Yang.
+One of the main concepts in East Asian medicine is Yin and Yang.
 Yin represents aspects in nature which are cool, soft, nurturing and calm.
 Yang represents fire, heat, fast movement and dynamic energy.
 As acupuncturists, we aim to achieve balance between these two complimentary partners.

 Men are traditionally more seen as Yang whereas women are more considered as Yin.